Tip of the day: Use set::restrict-commands to prevent new users from executing certain commands like LIST. Useful against drones/spam.

 And yes, if one would do a threat assessment then this issue would likely come last (as of 2025).
 We are still trying to move users to TLS, closing port 6667 and getting people to use a valid trusted certificate, -sigh- :(

-Network: Protect against harvest now, decrypt later
+Network threat: Protect against harvest now, decrypt later

 Updating UnrealIRCd to use PQC

-UnrealIRCd 6.2.0+ (2025-09-XX)
+UnrealIRCd 6.2.0+ (2025-09-09)

-UnrealIRCd 6.2.0 will use the hybrid TLS group X25519MLKEM768 (so Kyber with X25519) if both the server and client supports it.
-It is released as -beta2 at the moment.
-It requires OpenSSL 3.5.0 or later (released April, 2025) and naturally the client must support this as well.
+UnrealIRCd 6.2.0 (released Sep 9, 2025) uses the hybrid TLS group X25519MLKEM768, so Kyber with X25519, if both the server and client support it.
+This requires OpenSSL 3.5.0 or later (released April, 2025) on the UnrealIRCd side.
 Just to get an idea: browsers like Chrome and Firefox started supporting this in 2024.
+The OpenSSL 3.5+ requirement was first met by Debian 13 (Aug 9, 2025) and Ubuntu 25.10 (Oct 9, 2025).

 unrealircd.org infrastructure

-Network: Protect against active attacks
+Network threat: Protect against active attacks

 Databases on disk